akhann/akhann-form-bucket-bundle/README.md

     * form.html.twig

 > note: no need to overide this file for all projects, only when customising error and success message.

+## Important Note
+* Js Validation not implemented in release 1.0.1, rely on HTML5 attribute.